126.96.36.199.8 The Reference Lines Tab

 Details dialog for Reference Lines

 This dialog can be opened by clicking the Details... button in the Reference Lines tab of Axis dialog.
-It is used to customize formats and styles of all reference lines.
+Use the Reference Lines dialog to add lines, set Value Type (e.g. Statistics) and customize formats and styles of each reference line.

 At Axis Value